Ziggiphase/alx-system_engineering-devops/0x00-shell_basics/README.md

-displays the content list of your working directory
+changes the working directory to the home directory